 As above, depending on the search parameters.

 The forwarded search will include the provided certificate that will be forwarded to all participants.
-The generated transaction ID is also appended to the search parameters to allow collation of search results.
+The generated transaction ID is used to generate the endpoint to which results must be returned.
+Uploading results to this endpoint allows collation of search results.

 The MMS network pushes the search in all valid topics to all listening MSRs